gicentre/prettier-plugin-elm/README.md

 In this case, you might need to check the settings of your editor’s Prettier extension to make sure that a globally installed Prettier is used when it is not found in project dependencies (i.e. `package.json`).

-Nevertheless, it is recommended to always rely on local copies of `prettier` and `prettier-plugin-elm` as this reduces the chance of formatting conflicts between project collaborators.
+Nevertheless, it is recommended to rely on local copies of `prettier` and `prettier-plugin-elm` as this reduces the chance of formatting conflicts between project collaborators.
-This may happen if different global versions of Prettier are used.
+This may happen if different global versions of Prettier or its Elm plugin are used.

-Installing `prettier-plugin-elm` either locally or globally may require you to restart the editor if formatting does not work right away.</s>
+Installing `prettier-plugin-elm` either locally or globally may require you to restart the editor if formatting does not work right away.

 ## Implementation details